Boeing KC-135 Stratotanker: KC-135B

 Airborne command post version equipped with turbofan engines, 17 built.
 Provided with in-flight refueling capability and redesignated EC-135C.
 Company designation Model 717-166.

 KC-135D

 All four RC-135As (Pacer Swan) were modified to partial KC-135A configuration in 1979.
 The four aircraft (serial numbers 63-8058, 63-8059, 63-8060 and 63-8061) were given a unique designation KC-135D as they differed from the KC-135A in that they were built with a flight engineer's position on the flight deck.
-The flight engineer's position was removed when the aircraft were modified to KC-135 standards but they retained their electrically powered wing flap secondary (emergency) drive mechanism and second air conditioning pack which had been used to cool the RC-135As on-board photo-mapping systems.
+The flight engineer's position was removed when the aircraft were modified to KC-135 standards.
+They retained their electrically powered wing flap secondary (emergency) drive mechanism and second air conditioning pack which had been used to cool the RC-135As on-board photo-mapping systems.
 Later re-engined with Pratt & Whitney TF33 engines and a cockpit update to KC-135E standards in 1990 and were retired to the 309th AMARG at Davis-Monthan AFB, AZ in 2007.